About CBA for 78

 • A city ordinance including a legally binding Community Benefits Agreement (CBA) to secure affordable housing, local jobs, safe streets, and community oversight.

-To ensure existing residents are protected and able to remain, thrive, and benefit long-term from the 78th neighborhood.
+To ensure existing residents are protected and able to remain, thrive, and benefit long-term outside of the 78th neighborhood.

 Our Goal